When You Have to Drive in the Snow

 Before we tell you how to stay safe on a snowy road, there is some information you need to know.
 According to the Federal Highway Administration, 21% of all vehicle accidents are weather-related.
 These types of crashes account for an annual average (2007 – 2016) of almost 5,367 fatalities.
 Close to half a million people suffer injuries each year because of accidents related to weather.

 The National Highway Traffic Safety Administration provides some key information pertaining to winter weather driving too.
 Slick roads are the most common cause of accidents when it snows.
 Of course, visibility is another factor to worry about depending on how fast the snow is falling or how much is coming down.
 It may be too late to see other vehicles that have crashed because of the weather conditions.
+If you were involved in a weather-related accident contact Anthony Carbone today.

 If you’re not sure how bad the weather is before you hit the road, you may want to look here.